Prescriptions

 Dispensing

-Riverside Medical Practice has on-site dispensaries in the Halling and Cuxton surgeries where patients can have their prescriptions dispensed.
-Due to pharmaceutical regulations, we are unable to dispense to patients who live within 1 mile from the nearest pharmacy as the crow flies, even if they live within Halling or Cuxton.
+Due to pharmaceutical regulations, we are unable to dispense to patients who live within 1 mile from the nearest pharmacy as the crow flies.
+This is regardless of whether they live in Halling or Cuxton.

 Prescription Fees